metaplex-foundation/developer-hub/src/pages/core-candy-machine/insert-items.md

 ## Conclusion

-And just like that, we have a loaded Candy Machine ready to mint NFTs!
+And just like that, we have a loaded Core Candy Machine ready to mint Assets!
 However, we've not created any requirements for our minting process.
 How can we configure the price of the mint?
-How can we ensure that buyers are holders of a specific token or an NFT from a specific collection?
+How can we ensure that buyers are holders of a specific token or an Asset from a specific collection?
 How can we set the start date of our mint?
 What about the end conditions?